Places I have lived

-The following lists all my trips taken (excluding short-haul destinations which are defined to Hong Kong, Macau and Guangdong Province of China), and the metropolitan areas visited.
+The following lists all my trips taken (excluding short-haul destinations), and the metropolitan areas visited.

 The definition of a metropolitan area below is mainly determined by the area served by public transport under the municipal authority, which includes the city proper and the neighbouring suburbs.
 For example, the area served by SL, including Stockholm proper, Lidingö, Nacka, Varmdö, Mästra, Upplands Väsby are considered part of Stockholm metropolitan area; while rural areas without city transport are counted mainly by the administrative division at the same level as a city.

-Transits are included if I walk around the city or take city transport, but excluded for in-station transits.
+Transits are counted as a visit once I leave the port area, but excluded for in-station transits.
 For example, taking a bus directly from the airport to another city does not qualify, but taking a city bus from the airport to the city centre first, then transfer to another inter-city bus qualifies.

 - 🇲🇴 Macau